-We have estimated capital expenditures of \$65.9 million in 2010 including approximately \$16.1 million for the "Storage Expansion" project and approximately \$11.6 million for projects under our pipeline integrity management program.
-We expect to fund 2010 capital expenditures from our cash from operations.
+We have estimated capital expenditures of \$43.8 million in 2011 including approximately \$2.2 million for the "Storage Expansion" project and approximately \$9.5 million for projects under our pipeline integrity management program.
+We expect to fund 2011 capital expenditures from our cash from operations.

-In addition to the capital expenditures listed above, Central expects to contribute a total of \$8.7 million to its Retirement and Post Retirement Medical Benefit Plans in 2010.
+Central expects to contribute a total of \$11.4 million to its Retirement and Post Retirement Medical Benefit Plans in 2011.
 See Note 8 of the accompanying Notes to the Consolidated Financial Statements for further discussion of our employee benefit plans.